Go directly to product information

 Usage

-The pod-shaped fruit is very fibrous and is therefore not eaten itself.
-To 'free' the seeds and thus use only the least bitter part of the selim pepper, hold the fruit whole briefly over an open fire (flame).
-Let it cool down a bit.
-Press or pick the seeds out of the capsule, and then grind them.
+The pod-shaped fruit is very fibrous and is therefore not eaten.
+To "free" the seeds and thus preserve only the least bitter part of the selimpepper To use, briefly hold the whole fruit over an open flame.
+Let it cool briefly.
+Squeeze or pick the seeds out of the pod, then grind them.

 Selim is used in (African) stews and in roasted form for the preparation of Touba coffee.Selim is delicious in combination with goat meat!